stormpath/stormpath-sdk-angularjs/docs/source/password_reset.rst

     </div>

-Next, open ``client/app/reset/reset.html`` and replace its contents with this:
+Next, open ``client/app/reset/reset.html`` and replace its contents with the following:

 .. code-block:: html